arjumandfatima/ScalableConversionOfStackExchangeNetwork-basedQuestionAnsweringSitesData-DumpToSQLServerDatabase/README.md

 # Scalable Conversion of Stack Exchange Network-based Question Answering Sites’ Data Dump to SQL Server Database – A Case of Stack Overflow Data Dump
 A replication package accompanying paper  entitled "Scalable Conversion of Stack Exchange Network-based Question Answering Sites’ Data Dump to SQL Server Database – A Case of Stack Overflow Data Dump"
 ## DOI to be added
-This repository contains the replication package of the paper submitted to the Array Journal _Scalable Conversion of Stack Exchange Network-based Ques-tion Answering Sites’ Data Dump to SQL Server Database – A Case of Stack Overflow Data Dump_
+This repository contains the replication package of the paper submitted to the Array Journal entitled _Scalable Conversion of Stack Exchange Network-based Ques-tion Answering Sites’ Data Dump to SQL Server Database – A Case of Stack Overflow Data Dump_

 This method has been designed, developed, and reported by the following investigators:
 1. Ms. Arjumand Fatima (Department of Computer Science, Quaid-i-Azam University)